65 Reasons Why MPs Should Stop Brexit

 40. Article 50 is reversible on a unilateral basis.

-- For much of the period since Article 50 was triggered the government insisted that the Brexit process could not be stopped as Article 50 is not reversible.
+- The government insisted that the Brexit process could not be stopped as Article 50 is not reversible.
 However, on 10th December 2018, the European Court of Justice ruled that the UK can cancel Brexit without seeking the permission of other EU member countries.

 - The government spent hundreds of thousands of pounds trying to stop the legal process involved because it did not want UK citizens or MPs to know that Parliament could simply instruct the government to stop the Brexit process.
 This is another example of how the government has tried to mislead people about Brexit.

 41. UK citizens may lose the right to free medical care when travelling in the EU.

 - Currently UK citizens have access to free or subsidised medical care when travelling in the EU via the EHIC card.
 However, this will now be part of the Brexit negotiations.
 Jeremy Hunt, the Health Secretary, admitted during evidence to a Commons committee he could give no guarantees that the European Health Insurance Card (EHIC) will survive withdrawal from the EU.
 Removing access to the EHIC card would have serious financial implications for UK citizens travelling in the EU.
 Especially if they don’t have travel insurance.